tesommer/FreeCrumbs/README.md

 blank line or the end-of-file.
 Comments are lines that start with ``#``.
 The macro name is specified like this: ``name MyMacro``.

-This is an example macro script:
+This is a sample macro script:

     # This macro tabs between windows.
     name WTAB